-Based on the California Dashboard indicators, San Ysidro School District's (SYSD) greatest needs are in the areas of chronic absenteeism, suspensions, English language arts, and mathematics, for all students including unduplicated students, homeless students, and students with disabilities.
+Based on the California Dashboard indicators, San Ysidro School District's (SYSD) greatest needs are in the areas of chronic absenteeism, suspensions, English language arts, and Mathematics, for all students including foster youth students, McKenny/Vento students, and students with disabilities.

-To decrease chronic absenteeism across all student groups, including students with disabilities, SYSD will continue to implement the "Two is Too Many" attendance campaign along with employing Outreach Consultants to support each school site (Goal 3; Action).
+To decrease chronic absenteeism across all student groups, including students with disabilities, SYSD will continue to incoporporate best practices from the Improving Chronic Absenteeism Network (ICAN).
+We will continue to employ Outreach Consultants to support each school site (Goal/Action 3.9).
 The Outreach Consultant's responsibilities include tracking attendance, serving as a parent liaison to increase parent awareness and involvement in school, and providing parents and students with resources needed to improve student and achievement.
-Our Coordinator of Pupil Services (Goal 1; Action) serve as resources for the Outreach Consultants and are the district liaisons for outreach services to assist families with issues that may hinder student attendance, engagement and achievement.
+Our Coordinator of Pupil Services (Goal/Action 4.9) serve as resources for the Outreach Consultants and are the district liaisons for outreach services to assist families with issues that may hinder student attendance, engagement and achievement.
 A refined focus will be to included Attendance Student Study Teams (A-SSTs) as a trauma informed approach to the early identification and outreach for students at risk for becoming chronically absent, to include follow-up to ensure that families are benefiting from the wrap around supports they are being referred to.
-The district has also joined San Diego County Office of Education's iCAN network to support, refine and build systemic practices to improve chronic absenteeism in our school community.
-Additionally, SYSD is partnering with Promise Neighborhood and the local high school to create a plan to improve student attendance across the San Ysidro community (Goal 3; Action).
+The district is finishing participation in the San Diego County Office of Education's iCAN network to support, refine and build systemic practices to improve chronic absenteeism in our school community.
+Additionally, SYSD is partnering with Promise Neighborhoods, a program administerd by South Bay Community Services, This organization provides participating school with additional attendance monitoring support.

-To decrease the number of suspensions across all student groups, SYSD will renew its focus on Positive Behavior Implementation Strategies (PBIS) and Restorative Justice practices through continued professional learning for all staff (Goal 3; Action 7).
-In addition to these professional learning opportunities our Director of Educational Services (Goal , Action) provides support to students and families to help build school connectedness and well being through ASES, 21st Century, ELO-P and Pathways programing.
-Our Coordinator of Pupil Services supports students and families through wrap around services Full Community Schools, Promised Neighborhoods programs (Goal 3; Action & Goal 4, Action).
-The San Ysidro School District has also created a focus of social emotional well being and mental health support for students through the implementation of a multi-tiered system of support to build and support students social emotional well being and resiliency (Goal 4; Action).
-This approach includes the implementation of Universal, Tier 1 supports for all students through the implementation at all grade levels (Goal 4; Action).
+To decrease the number of suspensions across all student groups, SYSD will renew its focus on Positive Behavior Implementation Strategies (PBIS) and Restorative Justice practices through continued professional learning for all staff (Goal/Action 3.7).
+In addition to these professional learning opportunities our Educational/Pupil Services Department (Goal /Action 3.8) provides support to students and families to help build school connectedness and well being through ASES, 21st Century, ELO-P and Pathways programing.
+Our Coordinator of Pupil Services supports students and families through wrap around services Full Community Schools, Promised Neighborhoods programs (Goal/Action 1.19); .
+The San Ysidro School District has also created a focus of social emotional well being and mental health support for students through the implementation of a multi-tiered system of support to build and support students social emotional well being and resiliency (Goal/Action 4.2).
+This approach includes the implementation of Universal, Tier 1 supports for all students through the implementation of a social emotional curriculum at all grade levels (Goal/Action 4.4).
+This year SYSD implemented the my SAEBRS Universal Screener which identifies students emotional needs and suggests which Tier of support is most appropriate.
+District foster youth remain two levels below in the category of suspensions.
+A plan to address this includes looking at best practices and making sure that district PBIS teams have SMARTie goals oriented to this group.